 As soon as a debatable motion has been stated to a Council by the Mayor or Presiding Officer, any member of the Council has a right to discuss it after obtaining the floor.
-The member obtains the floor by seeking recognized is entitled to be heard so long as he/she observes the rules of debate.
+The member obtains the floor by recognition of the acting Mayor and is entitled to be heard so long as he/she observes the rules of debate.